 2. Restructuring of ICANN Compliance

 Actions and decisions of ICANN Compliance impact consumers on many levels world-wide.
 However, ICANN Compliance is imbedded in within the Business division of ICANN.
-As a mater simple structure this would appear to be a conflict of interest for an organization that exists as a public benefit corporation.
+As a matter simple structure this would appear to be a conflict of interest for an organization that exists as a public benefit corporation.
 Clearly, specific contractual compliance is a legal concern and the execution of compliance actions should be a legal function.
 However, the community has minimal insight into practices and work of ICANN compliance.
 ICANN Staff often views the relationship between ICANN and contracted parties as a private relationship.
 However, the structure of ICANN makes this much more complex.
 A separation of compliance functions with more community oversight is called for.
 Some of the options to consider are A) Making compliance report directly to the Board, B) Separating legal contract execution from technical compliance investigation, C) Creating a cross-constituency review committee for compliance decisions, D) Completely outsourcing compliance, or some combination of changes.

 3. Direct Messaging to the Consumer